pronovic/cedar-backup3/DEVELOPER.md

 ## Integration with IntelliJ or PyCharm

-For my day-to-day IDE, I often use IntelliJ Ultimate with the Python plugin installed, which is basically equivalent to PyCharm.
-By integrating Black and Pylint, most everything important that can be done from a shell environment can also be done right in IntelliJ.
+I have used both PyCharm and IntelliJ Ultimate (with the Python plugin installed).
+These two IDEs are basically equivalent except for the location of some configuration.
+By integrating Black and Pylint, most everything important that can be done from a shell environment can also be done right in IntelliJ or PyCharm.

-Unfortunately, it is somewhat difficult to provide a working IntelliJ configuration that other developers can simply import.
+Unfortunately, it is somewhat difficult to provide a working IntelliJ or PyCharm configuration that other developers can simply import.
 There are still some manual steps required.
 I have checked in a minimal `.idea` directory, so at least all developers can share a single inspection profile, etc.

 ### Prerequisites